lholznagel/arktur/docs/readme.md

 CREATE TABLE IF NOT EXISTS "peers" (
-  -- address of the peer (TODO check the max size for the string) address           VARCHAR(26)               NOT NULL, -- port of the peer port              INTEGER                   NOT NULL, -- name of the peer name              TEXT PRIMARY KEY          NOT NULL, -- timestamp when the peer as registered itself registered_at     BIGINT                    NOT NULL, -- timestamp when the last message was send fromt this peer
+  -- address of the peer (TODO check the max size for the string) address           VARCHAR(26)               NOT NULL, -- name of the peer name              TEXT PRIMARY KEY          NOT NULL, -- port of the peer port              INTEGER                   NOT NULL, -- unique id for the peer unique_id         UUID                      NOT NULL, -- timestamp when the peer as registered itself registered_at     BIGINT                    NOT NULL, -- timestamp when the last message was send fromt this peer